bdholder/diet-number-theory/README.md

 # Diet Number Theory

 DietNT is a self-contained module for performing computations in elementary number theory.
 Simply download it to your default working directory, import, and you're ready to go.
-To download just the file dietnt.py from GitHub, you need to click on the file, then click "Raw," and save the file.
+To download just the file dietnt.py from GitHub, you need to click on the file, then click "Raw" and save the file.

 For a listing of all the functions available, while in the Python interpreter's interactive mode, type "help()", then "dietnt".